 Museum of Aboriginal Peoples’ Art and Artifacts

 This museum is located within Portage College, is free to visit, and can be done by guided tour (arranged in advance) or self-guided.
-The stories behind the artwork, the stores behind the artists, and the art itself is exquisite.
+The stories behind the artwork, the stories behind the artists, and the art itself are exquisite.
 We’d love to go back.

 Lac La Biche Canadian Native Friendship Centre

 If you’re looking to do some unique shopping, the Lac La Biche Canadian Native Friendship Centre has a little shop specializing in selling indigenous goods.
 We picked up some handmade soap, hand sanitizer, and a necklace during our visit.
 Proceeds help support what they do for the youth in the area.